expyriment/documentation/Installation.macOS.rst

 **macOS does not report accurate visual presentation times**

-    After the necessary switch to Pygame 2 that happened with Expyriment 1.0.0, macOS does not seem to be reporting accurate visual presentation times.
-MacOS has a compositor running which cannot be turned off.
+    After the necessary switch to Pygame 2 that happened with Expyriment 1.0.0, macOS does not seem to be reporting accurate visual presentation times. macOS has a compositor running which cannot be turned off.
 In theory, fullscreen programmes should be able to bypass it automatically, however, this does not seem to be the case in our experience.
     While Expyriment on macOS will work perfecly fine for designing and implementing your experiments,